grz0zrg/wui/README.md

     // enable the slider to be controllable by MIDI
     // can be a boolean (or anything) if you do not need to configure it, otherwise an object with a fiel "type" with value "rel" or "abs", by default the control type is set to "abs"
     midi: false,

+    // only show the MIDI learn square (nothing else!) this may be usefull if you don't need the widget at all but just want to use the MIDI learn feature with some kind of custom widget or alone
+    midi_square_only: false,

     // used to line up multiple sliders perfectly
     title_min_width: 150,